dejanu/az104/networking.md

 * Azure virtual network  (VNet): logical isolation of the Azure cloud that's dedicated to your subscription.
-  - User virtual networks to provision and manage virtual private networks (VPNs) in Azure.
+  - Use virtual networks to provision and manage virtual private networks (VPNs) in Azure.
   - Each virtual network has its own **Classless Inter-Domain Routing (CIDR)** block and can be LINKED to other virtual networks and on-premises networks.
   - Link Virtual Networks when the CIDR blocks of the connecting networks don't overlap.
   - You can segment a VNet into multiple subnets